ANNUAL CHARLOTTE COUNTY APVA SCHOLARSHIP:

 The Charlotte County APVA's annual scholarship provides financial assistance to a Charlotte County student or graduate preparing for a career related to historic preservation.
 Eligible applicants include students in technical, undergraduate or graduate study intending to enroll, or already enrolled, in a program in Historic Preservation or a related field which can include, but need be not limited to, Building Preservation, History, Architecture, American Studies, Urban Planning, or Museum Studies.

-The Charlotte County APVA (Association for the Preservation of Virginia Antiquities) was formed 90 years ago to preserve the rich history and heritage of Charlotte County for future generations.
+The Charlotte County APVA (Association for the Preservation of Virginia Antiquities) was formed more than 90 years ago to preserve the rich history and heritage of Charlotte County for future generations.
 Since 2006, the Charlotte County APVA has offered one-time, non-renewable scholarship up to $500 to either a high school senior or to a student enrolled full time in college.
-The Board of Directors has again selected to offer this scholarship for 2020.

-To be considered for this 2020 scholarship the applicant must meet the following criteria:
+To be considered for this annual scholarship the applicant must meet the following criteria:

-High school senior planning to attend college in the fall of 2020, or a currently enrolled student in a college/university.
+High school senior planning to attend college in the fall of this calendar year, or the applicant is currently enrolled student in a college/university.

 Charlotte County resident.